Characterizing photon number statistics using conjugate optical homodyne detection: Conjugate homodyne detection

-Eq.(19) is the main result of this paper, which gives the relation between the probability distribution of the measured observable $z$ and the photon number distribution $\rho_{nn}$ of the input state.
-Given a large number of identical copies of the input state, the photon number distribution can be retrieved from the measurement results precisely.
-Note $P_Z(z)$ is only dependent on the diagonal terms of the input state, a feature we would expect from a ``phase-insensitive'' photon detector.
-Experimentally, Eq.(19) implies that the photon number statistics can be determined without controlling (or randomizing) the phase of the LO.
+Eq.(19) shows the relation between the PDF of $Z$ and the photon number distribution $\rho_{nn}$ of the input state.
+Note that $P_Z(z)$ is only dependent on the diagonal terms of the input state, a feature we would expect from a ``phase-insensitive'' photon detector.
+Experimentally, Eq.(19) implies that the photon number statistics can be determined without scanning (or randomizing) the phase of the LO.

-Next, we will conduct numerical simulations to quantify the performance of the proposed scheme in different applications.

-\subsection{Single-shot measurement}
+\section{Single-shot measurement}

-Can we use the proposed measurement scheme to determine the photon number of the input state in a single-shot measurement?